papito/altitude/README.md

 FIXME: does not seem to work anymore with newer sbt `watch` starts Jetty server while watching files for changes.

+## Major maintenance points

+* SQL schema needs to be updated for *both* Postgres and SQLite.
+The schemas are in `src/main/resources/migrations/`
+* In development, the type of database running is configured in `core.Configuration` class

 ## Logging

 See `logback.xml` for configuration.